balderdashy/sails-docs/translation.md

 ```
 ## Usage
 Locales can be accessed through either `res.i18n()`, or in views through the `i18n()` function.
+Remember that the keys are case sensitive and require exact key matches.
 e.g.:
 ```ejs
 <h1> <%= i18n('Hello!') %> </h1>